cosmos/cosmos-sdk/docs/architecture/adr-039-epoched-staking.md

 __Step-2__: Implement querying of queued staking txs.

 When querying the staking activity of a given address, the status should return not only the amount of tokens staked, but also if there are any queued stake events for that address.
-This will require nodes supporting querying to either do some more indexing to have this be efficiently queryable, or to have transactions
+This will require more work to be done in the querying logic, to trace the queued upcoming staking events.

+As an initial implementation, this can be implemented as a linear search over all queued staking events, but eventually nodes that support querying should maintain an auxilliary hashmap to make these queries constant time.

 __Step-3__: Adjust gas